markjoshwel/fluffy58/README.md

    this is the default layer, which is active when no other layer is active.

-   to access the other layers, you need to hold down the `lower` key.
+   to access the other layers, you need to hold down the `LOWER` key.

 2. **lower layer**

+   gives acess to variations of keys unable to fit in the default layer.

    - numbers 1-8 turn into function keys 1-8.
    - number 9 turns into `{`. (using `(` as a mnemonic - remember the bracket!)